-Research and development
+Research & development

 We are committed to the principle of integrated environmental protection, which takes a precautionary approach to how the company’s products impact the environment and integrates insights from this into entrepreneurial decisions.
 This applies above all to our research and development work.
 In the technology and innovation process, our experts investigate environmental and societal driving forces for aviation and take them into account when defining MTU concepts and targets.
-We receive input for our analyses and stakeholder expectations through various channels as part of our stakeholder dialog, which we conduct on an ongoing basis with all stakeholders. → More about stakeholder dialogue
+We receive input for our analyses and stakeholder expectations through various channels as part of our stakeholder dialogue, which we conduct on an ongoing basis with all stakeholders. → More about stakeholder dialogue

 Strong research network

 To sustain MTU’s technological expertise, it is important to be adequately plugged into the research landscape.
 We maintain a network of some 100 universities, research institutions, and companies around the world. → MTU’s research network MTU is involved in major research programs in Germany (LuFo aeronautics research program) and Europe (such as Clean Aviation) that push the development of ecologically efficient propulsion technologies for aviation.
 These programs bring together researchers from a wide range of manufacturers, universities and major research institutions.